This site is intended for health professionals only

 • For the NHS Digital Weight Management programme, the SNOMED code is 1402911000000108.

-• For the Diabetes Prevention programme for those with non-diabetic hyperglycaemia, the SNOMED code is1025321000000109.
+• For the Diabetes Prevention programme for those with non-diabetic hyperglycaemia, the SNOMED code is 1025321000000109.

-• For the Low Calorie Diet, the SNOMED code is 10239571000000105.
+• For the Type 2 Diabetes Path to Remission programme, the SNOMED code is 10239571000000105.

 • For Tier 3 specialist Weight Management services, the SNOMED code is 1403011000000103.